 - 1. Call to Order - 2.
 Certification of Notice and Quorum - Approval of the Minutes of the Annual Stockholders' Meeting held last March 15, 2017 - 4.
 Report of the President and Chief Executive Officer - 5.
 Approval of the 2017 Audited Financial Statements and 2017 Annual Report - 6.
-Corporate Actions:
+Corporate Actions: - a) Proposed Amendment of Articles of Incorporation particularly Article II on Secondary Purpose to include and read as follows:

-That the purposes for which the "SECOND: corporation is formed are as follows: PRIMARY PURPOSE х SECONDARY PURPOSE Xx 1. x x X 6.5 2.
-Xx x х 3.
-X x x x × 4.
-X x x x x To enter into any lawful arrangements for sharing 5. of profits, union of interest, utilization or such paramount agreements, reciprocal other concession, or cooperation with any corporation, association, partnership, syndicate, entity, person or government, municipal or public authority, domestic or foreign, including execution of management contracts with and for its subsidiaries, affiliates and other corporations. in the carrying on of any transaction as may deemed necessary, convenient, or incidental in the carrying out of any of the purpose of the corporation.
+5. To enter into any lawful arrangements for sharing of profits, union of interest, utilization or such other paramount agreements, reciprocal concession, or cooperation with any corporation, association, partnership, syndicate, entity, person or government, municipal or public authority, domestic or foreign, including execution of management contracts with and for its subsidiaries, affiliates and other corporations. in the carrying on of any transaction as may deemed necessary, convenient, or incidental in the carrying out of any of the purpose of the corporation.